featurestoreorg/featurestore-benchmarks/README.md

 ## Contribute

-Feel free to create a PR to add a new feature store.
+Feel free to create a PR to add a new feature store or benchmark.
 Be sure to include all the hardware setup and software version numbers, that should be as close as possible to existing benchmarks to ensure apple-to-apple comparisons.